AVSLab/basilisk/docs/source/Vizard/vizardSettings.rst

       - Used to determine what star background should be shown.
 The empty string "" provides default NASA SVS Starmap, “ESO”  shows the ESO Milky Way skybox, “black” provides a black background, or the user can provide a filepath to custom  background image file.
+    * - ``postProcessingOn``
+      - int
+      -
+      - needed for any ``ppXXX`` parameters to work
+      - flag to turn on any post-processing features of the camera
+    * - ``ppFocusDistance``
+      - double
+      -
+      - No
+      - Distance to the point of focus
+    * - ``ppAperture``
+      - double
+      -
+      - No
+      - Ratio of the aperture (known as f-stop or f-number).
+The smaller the value is, the shallower the depth of field is.
+    * - ``ppFocalLength``
+      - double
+      - m
+      - No
+      - Valid setting range: 0.001m to 0.300m.
+    * - ``ppMaxBlurSize``
+      - int
+      -
+      - No
+      - Convolution kernel size of the bokeh filter, which determines the maximum radius of bokeh.

 Defining the Custom Spacecraft Shape model